Wrapping is now available

 - Step #5 – Pick your “App Icon”.
 This should be a 1024×1024 image, in PNG format.
 It can be larger than that, but the image resolution must be square.
 The source file is used to automatically create the necessary app icons.

 That’s it!
-A folder should appear with your Xcode project.
+Select a save destination and a folder should appear with your Xcode project.
 It’s neatly wrapped together.
 The “Wrapping” app might not solve all your Xcode problems, but it’s a tremendous timesaver and an easy way to get an html-to-app project started.

 CAUTION – You might need to customize certain things in Xcode, like your Application Category for the Mac App Store.
 Also, there’s no guarantee that Apple will accept your app on their App Store.